Internationale Fachkräfte installieren Solarmodule

 3. Visa:

 The “Who needs a visa?” section provides information on whether you need an entry visa or a residence permit for your research stay in Germany.
-As a rule, a visa or residence permit is required if you are not from the EU, EEA or Switzerland.
-The specific requirements for the issuance of a visa are listed in the "Visa for Research" section.
+You generally need a visa or residence permit if you are not from the EU, EEA or Switzerland.

 4. Prospects for the family:

-Career opportunities for spouses: many universities in Germany will support your partner in their job search.
+Career opportunities for spouses: many higher education and research institutions in Germany will support your partner in their job search.
 So-called Dual Career Services as well as the universities’ Welcome Centres accompany you and your family on your way to Germany and support you in settling in.
-About 40 universities are currently represented in the Dual Career Network Germany (DCND).
+About 40 universities and research institutions are currently represented in the Dual Career Network Germany (DCND).
 If your employer of choice is not on this list, why not ask them directly about their family support services?

 5. Language skills: